cjayneb/log430-project/docs/arc42.md

 <!-- TOC --><a name="exceptions-alternatives-2"></a>
 ### Exceptions / Alternatives:

-**E3.** The order has an invalid quantity → The system propagates the error back to the client.
+**E2.** The order has an invalid inputs → The system propagates the error back to the client.
 The order is not created.

-**E5.** The Market Data Provider does not respond → The system propagates the error back to the client.
+**E3.** There is an error when creating the order → The system propagates the error back to the client.
 The order is not created.

-**E5.** The user does not have enough funds → The system propagates the error back to the client.
-The order is not created.

-**E5.** The user does not have enough stocks → The system propagates the error back to the client.
-The order is not created.

-**E5.** The order tick size or price band does not match the instrument's required tick size or price band → The system propagates the error back to the client.
+**E4.** There is an error submitting the event → The system propagates the error back to the client.
 The order is not created.

 ![SVG Image](use_cases/uc05_sequence.png)